I hate to say this, but #Omicron is at the doorstep. According to the CDC…

 And why is this important?
 During these inevitable circumstances, expectations from IT increase to deliver a faster and flawless service.
 After all, employees remain efficient and productive at work.
 But any negative or poor experience significantly impacts business revenues and reputation.

-Therefore, in order to fix these issues, your team needs to collect application performance metrics and distill them into an easy-to-understand Web Experience Score (WXS).
+Therefore, in order to fix these issues, your team needs a digital experience monitoring tool to collect application performance metrics and distill them into an easy-to-understand Web Experience Score (WXS).

 Today’s web applications are complex.
 Moreover, bandwidth consumption and network congestion issues continue to plague the Internet, home networks, and Wi-Fi access points.